 @1159 hours - We couldn't see any boulders, but Lim being adamant that it was the right place, we decided to dispatch Teo out to scout ahead.
 Not long after, Teo confirmed the sighting of a boulder and we then ventured in with my first experience of jungle bashing.

-We even found a flag, draped onto a thin rope containing words in Japanese, obviously, the previous team of trekkers wanted to have their share of thrills along their route, most probably taking pictures with it too.
+We even found a purple banner with each ends tied to trees, draped onto a thin rope containing words written in Japanese, assumingly, the previous team of trekkers wanted to have their share of thrills along their route, most probably taking pictures with it too.

 The Excitement Factor Begins to Wane